-Dr. Matt is trained and certified in Advanced Muscle Integration Techniques (AMIT) ®.
+Both Dr. Matt and Dr. Lindsey are trained and certified in Advanced Muscle Integration Techniques (AMIT) ®.
 The AMIT system of analysis performs a functional evaluation of 720 muscles in the body.
 Treatment follows to restore the injured or affected area.

 In simple terms, when a muscle is over stressed beyond its ability to handle a load, the tissue either tears or is neurologically inhibited.
 This condition is defined as either “Arthrogenic Muscle Inhibition” (AMI) or “Neuro-Proprioceptive Inhibition” (NPI).
 AMI is caused when the joint is injured or inflamed.
 NPI is caused when a muscle or connective tissue is injured.

 AMIT treats the inhibition that takes place in nerve centers called proprioceptors.
 These centers called “intelligent terminals” monitor tension, stretch, motion, and pressure.
 When the system is traumatized or inflamed, these centers “trip”, much like a circuit breaker in an electrical circuit.
 Once this occurs, the muscle stays inhibited when it is placed under load.
 Loss of range of motion, pain, and weakness are experienced.
 When this happens, other muscles or tissues attempt to take on more of the load as the body adapts and compensates.